-In connection with marketing Shares in EEA States to other than the United Kingdom, there are currently no special arrangements in place for:
+In connection with marketing Shares in EEA States, there are currently no special arrangements in place for:

-- (a) paying in that EEA State amounts distributable to Shareholders resident in that EEA State; - (b) redeeming in that EEA State the Shares of Shareholders resident in the EEA State; - (c) inspecting and obtaining copies in that EEA State of the Instrument of Incorporation, this Prospectus and the annual and half-yearly report; and - (d) making public the price of Shares of each Class.
+- (a) paying in that EEA State amounts distributable to Shareholders resident in that EEA State; - (b) redeeming in that EEA State the Shares of Shareholders resident in the EEA State; - (c) inspecting and obtaining copies in that EEA State of the Instrument of Incorporation, this Prospectus and the annual and half-yearly long report; and - (d) making public the price of Shares of each Class.

-Accordingly, the provisions applicable to the marketing of the Shares in the Company in the UK shall also apply in these cases.
+Accordingly, the provisions applicable to the marketing of the shares in the Company in the UK shall also apply in these cases.

-Shares in the Company may be marketed in other Member States and in countries outside the European Union and European Economic Area, subject to the Regulations, and any regulatory constraints in those countries, if the ACD so decides.
+Shares in the Company may be marketed in Member States and in countries outside the European Union and European Economic Area, subject to the Regulations, and any regulatory constraints in those countries, if the ACD so decides.